//blog · opinionOPINION

 The Bottom Line

+Per-resolution pricing made sense when AI was expensive and unreliable.
 But in 2026?
 AI costs have plummeted.
 OpenAI models are 90% cheaper than they were two years ago.
-Claude, Gemini, and other models are dirt cheap at scale.
 The infrastructure costs are negligible for SaaS platforms.

-My honest take:
+My honest take

 AI chatbots should help your business grow, not create another variable cost that scales painfully with success.
 Demand better pricing.
 Compare options carefully.
 And don't accept "industry standard" as justification for a model that doesn't serve you.